I never thought I’d jump on board the freezer meal prep train, but here we are!

 Thawing freezer meals

-If you’re going the plastic bag route, I recommend thawing freezer meals out in the fridge for a few hours (or on the counter if you’re only thawing them out for 1-2 hours before cooking).
-Then it’s easier to fit them in a pot or Instant Pot.
+If you’re going the plastic bag route, I recommend thawing freezer meals in the fridge for a few hours.
+You can always pull it out of the freezer in the morning to thaw during the day while you’re working or out and about.
+It’s easier, later, it’s easier to fit them in a pot or Instant Pot.

 Cooking methods for freezer meal prep

-- Instant Pot or Slow Cooker – best for soup, chili, marinated meat for tacos or fajitas etc
+- Instant Pot or Slow Cooker.
+These methods are best for soup, chili, marinated meat for tacos or fajitas, etc.

-- Stove – best for steak, shrimp, stir fry meals and meals that need more attention as they cook
+- Stove: This is best for steak, shrimp, stir fry meals and meals that need more attention as they cook

-- Oven – best for casseroles and sheet pan meals (the broiler is so good for frozen meal preps!)
+- Oven – best for casseroles and sheet pan meals (the broiler is so good for frozen meal preps; any potential extra moisture just evaporates in a hurry!

 The Instant Pot is great, but I’ve found that certain meals reheat better on the stove (even if it’s more work) because you have more control over the end result.